hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - Queue directories and `*.task` files are conventions used by workflows; authors are responsible for file lifecycle via explicit steps.
 - The orchestrator provides blocking (`wait_for`) and safe CLI helpers (`--clean-processed`, `--archive-processed`) but never moves individual tasks on step success/failure.

+Post‑MVP note (planned/v1.2): An optional, version‑gated declarative helper for per‑item lifecycle (see “Declarative Task Lifecycle for for_each (v1.2)” below) can move items at the end of an iteration.
+This is opt‑in and does not change MVP defaults.

 File Content: Freeform text; JSON recommended for structured data

 Configuration: